 Use any variety of olives that you and your guests will enjoy.
 Your options are pretty much endless!
-You can use whole or pitted – I like using pre-pitted, to make it easier for my company (and myself!) to eat and enjoy without dealing with pesky pits.
+You can use whole or pitted – I like using pre-pitted, to make it easier for my company (and myself!) to eat and enjoy them without having to deal with any pesky pits.

 Step 3 – Roast

-Pour into a small baking dish or baking sheet lined with foil.
-Bake for 15-20 minutes, until aromatic and slightly browned on some areas.
+Pour into a small baking dish or onto a baking sheet lined with foil.
+Bake for 20 to 25 minutes, until aromatic and slightly browned in some areas.

 Step 4 – Serve

-Serve and enjoy while still warm and super aromatic!
+Serve and enjoy while they’re still warm and super aromatic!

-I serve them in a bowl alongside crusty bread, crunchy crackers, thinly sliced charcuterie, and two or three hearty cheeses that can stand up to the strong flavors.
+I serve them in a bowl alongside crusty bread, crunchy crackers like buckwheat cheddar or parmesan rosemary, thinly sliced charcuterie, and two or three hearty cheeses that can stand up to the strong flavors.
 On my plate, I chose a 6-month aged Manchego and an 18-month aged Gouda.

 What will be your signature blend?
 Let me know how you’ll flavor and serve them in the comment section below.

-For more easy vegetarian appetizers, consider making the following:
+For more easy appetizers to serve your vegetarian guests, consider following:

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.